cperales/Ridge-ELM-framework/experiment/README_experiment.md

 # EXPERIMENT

-CSV results from experiments are saved in this folder
+CSV results from experiments are saved in this folder.